forrestguice/plasma-wateriv/branches/plasma-applet-waterwatcher-0.2.x/README.txt

        http://code.google.com/p/plasma-wateriv/issues/list

        Other users can send bug reports to ftg2@users.sourceforge.net.
-Include "plasma-wateriv" somewhere in the subject line.
+Include "plasma-wateriv" and "bug" somewhere in the subject line.

     ==========================================================================
     || Legal Stuff:                                                         ||